It’s the middle of the night, and you are up thinking about divorce.

 - If you have children, do you want them to model after your relationship, or do you want them to expect more when they fall in love? (you set the bar for your children’s future relationships)

 - Are you truly in love? (or is it more about your the status quo and/or waiting for the right time)

 When you do make your decision to divorce — make an action plan and stick to it.
 There will never be the right time — so decide if you are making excuses or valid reasons to wait.
 The most common excuses are “I want to make it through Christmas” and “My cousin’s wedding in June” and so on … Trust me there will always be a next event, holiday, vacation, or situation you can’t miss and don’t want to let your family down.
 In the meantime, you are missing your life; delaying your happiness.

 Here are my pointers in navigating divorce.

-Decisions in life are always tough and it won’t be easy, but the alternative is far more difficult.
-When you are ready, feel free to reach out to me.
+Decisions like this are always tough and it won’t be easy, but the alternative is far more difficult.
+When you are ready or need help, feel free to reach out to me.